madprops/curls/README.md

 (Notice in this demo how each color has their own set of curls)

-(Also notice the $ switcher to switch between curls you own)
+(Also notice the $ picker to switch between curls you own)

 This is a text status host.